Nadine2016/knative/data-security.md

 # Securing your data in Coligo
 {: #mng-data}

-Coligo provides a platform to unify the deployment of functions, applications, and pre-built containers to Kubernetes-based infrastructure.
+Coligo provides a platform to unify the deployment of all of your container-based applications.
+Whether those applications are functions, traditional 12-factor apps, batch workloads or any other container-based workloads, if they can be bundled into a container image, then Coligo can host and manage them for you - all on a Kubernetes-based infrastructure.
+And Coligo does this without the need for you to learn, or even know about, Kubernetes.
 As Coligo is not a data service, it does not store personal or sensitive data.
 {: shortdesc}

 ## How your data is stored and encrypted in Coligo